-The Computerized Design & Manufacturing Department has three areas of study: drafting/CAD,
+The Computerized Design & Manufacturing Department has two areas of study: machine

-machine tool technology, and welding.
-Each program provides 1,800 hours of related
+tool technology and welding.
+Each program provides 1,800 hours of related course work,

-course work, theory, and hands-on practice, providing graduates with the necessary
+theory, and hands-on practice, providing graduates with the necessary skills and knowledge

 Strive to provide employers with entry-level technicians who are capable of functioning

 in and adapting to a rapidly changing environment.

 Applicants for the welding and machine tool programs in the Computerized Design and

 Manufacturing Department must meet the following physical requirements: